OPENDAP/olfs/json-ld.md

 some data providers.
 (You _know_ who you are...)

 ### Submit your sitemap to Google
-Google as nice instructions for
+Google provides nice instructions for
-[Building and submiting a sitemap](https://support.google.com/webmasters/answer/183668?hl=en) but since Hyrax does all the building for you all you really need to do is submit your site map which can be done very easily using curl:
+[Building and submiting a sitemap](https://support.google.com/webmasters/answer/183668?hl=en) but since Hyrax builds the site map files(s) for you all you really need to do it submit your site map which can be done very easily using curl:

 `curl http://www.google.com/ping?sitemap=<complete_url_of_sitemap>`

-So, for tjhe OPeNDAP test server one could imagine that submitting the `robots.txt` should produce the desired result.
+So, for the OPeNDAP test server one could imagine that submitting the `robots.txt` should produce the desired result.
 ```
 curl http://www.google.com/ping?sitemap=http://test.opendap.org/robots.txt